alexwlchan/alexwlchan.net/src/index.md

   {% separator "leaf.svg" %}

-## Recent blog posts
+## My writing

 I write about anything I find interesting or fun – there’s plenty of programming, but lots of other stuff too.
+Here are some of my favourite posts:

+{%
+  include
+  eggbox.html
+  eggbox_posts="snapped-elastic bure-valley moomin-mathematics graph-generative-art archival-storage-service 2022-in-reading"
+%}

+If you want to read more, there are plenty more [in the archive](/posts/).

+  {% separator "leaf.svg" %}

+## My newest posts

+I typically write three or four new posts a month.
+If you want to hear about them, you can [subscribe to my RSS feed](/atom.xml) or [follow me on social media](/contact/).

-Here are some posts I've written recently:
+Here's what I've written recently:

 {% assign recent_posts = site.posts | sort: "date" | reverse | slice: 0, 4 %}